-At the time of decommissioning, if appropriate and with the consent of the landowner, the underground cables will be left in place.
-The lines will be cut and the ends buried to 1 m below grade.
+At the time of decommissioning, if appropriate, the underground cables will be left in place.
+The lines will be cut and the ends buried to 1.2 m below grade.
+Above ground junction boxes will be removed.

-2.2.5 Transformer Substation and Breaker Switch Station Decommissioning
+2.2.5 Electrical Substation Decommissioning

-The substation and breaker switch station electrical components will be either removed as a whole or disassembled, pending reuse or recycling.
+The substation electrical components will be either removed as a whole or disassembled, pending reuse or recycling.
 Once cleared, the gravel around the yard will be reclaimed (unless the landowner wishes to keep the area as is) and the fence removed.
-The substation and breaker switch station foundation will be excavated and the top 1 m of concrete (or to bedrock) will be demolished and hauled off-site to be disposed of at a licensed facility.
+As with the turbine foundation, the substation foundation will be excavated and the top 1.2 m of concrete (or to bedrock) will be demolished and hauled off-site to be disposed of at a licensed facility.
 The excavated area will then be filled in with native soil and re-graded.
 Any material that has been used as a sound attenuating berm will be levelled and replanted to the requirements of the landowner.